Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 and that it makes a huge difference to development.
 Thus the third common reaction is "yes we do that - how could you live without it?"

-But as CI/CD and a host of other innovations show our industry more readily accepts new tools and process that don't directly affect human to human interactions.
 Even when software development does try new collaboration practices it's usually in an industry-wide, one size fits all way.

 This is the agile Goldilocks problem.
-As convenient as one or two sizes fits all would be, we have to accept that software development is a lot more complex than that.
-If we don't find quick ways to try potential process solutions that are suited to our specific team's needs, we will not only be eating the wrong porridge, but sitting in the wrong chair and sleeping in the wrong bed as well.
+As convenient as standard process would be, we have to accept that software development is a lot more complex than that.
+If we don't find ways to try solutions more suited to our specific team's needs, we will not only be eating the wrong porridge, but sitting in the wrong chair and sleeping in the wrong bed as well.

 For example my previous employer started experimenting with remote work long before Covid.
-And there was push back that quoted the Agile Manifesto's face-to-face principle!
-If Star Wars technology becomes available will we consult a 20-year-old document to tell us whether to have hologram meetings or use hyperdrive?
+And there was push back quoting the Agile Manifesto's face-to-face principle!
+If Star Wars technology becomes available will we reference a 20-year-old document to tell us whether to have hologram meetings or use hyperdrive?

 It's okay for a software development methodology to list requirements like fast feedback or work as a team.